klkanchi/MechaCar_Statistical_Analysis/README.md

 How does this information help?
 Clearly, something went awry in Lot 3's production cycle.
 The process needs to be checked for system fails and the suspension coils from this lot need to be inspected to remove those not meeting quality criteria.

+## Deliverable 4:

+Hypothesis: Null and Alternative
+After determining which factors are key for the MechaCar's genre:

+**Null Hypothesis (Ho)**: MechaCar is priced correctly based on its performance of key factors for its genre.
+**Alternative Hypothesis (Ha)**: MechaCar is NOT priced correctly based on performance of key factors for its genre.

+#### Statistical Tests
+A multiple linear regression would be used to determine the factors that have the highest correlation/predictability with the list selling price (dependent variable); which combination has the greatest impact on price (it may be all of them!)